The Jack Guy Collection: Traditional Music and Craft of Avery and Watauga Counties, North Carolina

 NCFI will carry out extensive background research into the arts heritage and community history of the Beech Mountain region, in order to create an educational web presentation allowing free public access to the collection.
 Field research will be conducted by folklorists, in cooperation with descendants of the artists represented in the collection, and contextual essays will be written by scholars of Appalachian arts, all helping to create a rich representation of the community from which the collection originated.
 When the project concludes, NCFI will repatriate all of the original materials to their home region, donating them to Appalachian State University in Boone, North Carolina.

-We are grateful to the National Endowment for the Arts for making this project possible!
+We are grateful to the National Endowment for the Arts and the Blue Ridge National Heritage Area for making this project possible!
 We’re also delighted to be working with such partners as the W. L. Eury Collection at Appalachian State University, and the radio show Born in the Mountain.

 Please contact us to learn more about this collection, or to share information about it with us!